 The Duty of Care Owed in a Medical Malpractice Claim

-There is very little doubt on the first of the four elements in medical malpractice lawsuits.
-When you have a doctor patient relationship, the medical professional assumes a duty of care to you.
+Little doubt exists about the first of the four elements in medical malpractice lawsuits.
+When you have a doctor-patient relationship, the medical professional assumes a duty of care to you.

 They must act reasonably under the circumstances.
 Under medical malpractice law, the doctor is not the only person or entity that can face a medical malpractice lawsuit.